All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do GLP-1 medications interact with blood pressure pills?

-GLP-1 receptor agonists do not have significant direct drug interactions with most common antihypertensive medications.
-However, as weight loss progresses and blood pressure improves, doses of existing blood pressure medications may need to be lowered to prevent blood pressure from dropping too low.
-Regular monitoring is essential.
+GLP-1 receptor agonists don't have significant direct drug interactions with most common antihypertensive medications.
+But as weight loss progresses and blood pressure improves, doses of existing blood pressure medications may need to be lowered to prevent blood pressure from dropping too low.
+Regular monitoring is important.

 Will my blood pressure go back up if I stop a GLP-1 medication?